baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 We are talking about tagged vs untagged in the sense of 1).
 Our source expressions do not need tags to build expressions that have union types.
-We illustrate this with examples ...
+We illustrate this with examples in Section 2.
+For instance:

+FILL ME

 Our semantics does indeed require types to be present at runtime, we will clarify this.